T-Distribution – Definition and How to Use It

 P-values

 When studying a sample, your goal is to determine how far your data is from the research null hypothesis using the test statistics.
-The statistical tests usually go a step further to determine the likelibonnet of the data similarities using the p-value.
+The statistical tests usually go a step further to determine the likelihood of the data similarities using the p-value.

 Since the test statistic for regression and t-tests is t-score, you can identify the p-values in a t-table using the degrees of freedom and p-value.
 When the t-score produces a p-value lower than the statistical significance range, it is called the critical value.